teadocs/numpy-cn/docs/reference/distutils_guide.md

 Currently SciPy project consists of two packages:

-- NumPy — it provides packages like: numpy.distutils - extension to Python distutils
+- NumPy — it provides packages like:
-numpy.f2py - a tool to bind Fortran/C codes to Python numpy.core - future replacement of Numeric and numarray packages numpy.lib - extra utility functions numpy.testing - numpy-style tools for unit testing etc
   - numpy.distutils - extension to Python distutils
   - numpy.f2py - a tool to bind Fortran/C codes to Python
   - numpy.core - future replacement of Numeric and numarray packages
   - numpy.lib - extra utility functions
   - numpy.testing - numpy-style tools for unit testing
   - etc
 - SciPy — a collection of scientific tools for Python.

 The aim of this document is to describe how to add new tools to SciPy.